 We recommended that students interested in participating in MSR-listed research opportunities have the following characteristics:

-Students in good academic standing have a cumulative GPA of 2.0.
-Students below that level are in academic probation.
-Because students in academic probation for consecutive semesters may be subject to academic dismissal from the University, we strongly recommend that students in academic probation NOT seek or commit time to undergraduate research activities until they have restored themselves to good academic standing at a minimum.
+Be in good academic standing: Because students on academic probation for consecutive semesters may be subject to academic dismissal from the University, we strongly recommend that such students NOT seek or commit time to undergraduate research activities until they have restored themselves to good academic standing at a minimum.

-While all students can benefit from a research experience, we strongly recommend prioritizing coursework.
-If you are struggling or underperforming in one or more areas academically it is in your best interests to focus on strengthening your performance in your classes before committing substantial time to an MSR-listed research project.
+Have a minimum GPA of 2.5: If you are struggling or underperforming in one or more areas academically it is in your best interests to focus on strengthening your performance in your classes before committing substantial time to an extracurriculur research project.

-Adjusting to your new life and studies at the University of Maryland can take time.
+Have completed at least 15 credits at College Park: Adjusting to your new life and studies at the University of Maryland can take time.
 If you are a first semester freshman, we recommend that you make settling in well your priority.
-If you get off to a strong start in your coursework, and develop good time-management skills at the college-level, you will be much better prepared to take on an MSR research experience successfully.
+If you get off to a strong start in your coursework and develop good time-management skills at the college-level, you will be much better prepared to take on the time commitment of research.

-Search the Maryland Student Researchers Database to identify research projects of interest to you.
+Use the MSR database below to identify research projects of interest to you.
 Be sure to use a variety of keywords to generate the largest number of possible projects.
 Also, look in fields outside of, but related to your own to increase your chances of finding a good fit.
-For example if you are a biology major, look for projects in kinesiology, or if you are studying Chinese, look for projects about East Asian history, politics, or society.
+For example if you are a biology major, you may find research of interest in Kinesiology, or if you are studying Chinese, you might look for projects about East Asian history, politics, or society.

 E-mail the researcher whose project you wish to join.
-Introduce yourself and explain why you want to join the project.
-Attach copies of a cover letter, resume, and unofficial transcript to the e-mail.
+Attach copies of a cover letter (optional), resume, and unofficial transcript to the e-mail.
+Introduce yourself (briefly) and explain why you want to join that particular project.
+Statements such as "I need to do research to get into medical school" will not encourage professors to commmit time and resources to training you.
 Your application will ALWAYS be more effective if you provide specific, sincere reasons for contacting a researcher about their project.
 For example:

 Dear Professor Blank,